american-factory-os/glowplug/README.md

 * Human-readable: Optionally publish Sparkplug metrics to human-readable MQTT topics.

 ## MQTT
-The flag `--mqtt` defined a URL to connect to your MQTT broker and listen for Sparkplug B messages.
-Enable the flag `--publish` to publish all metrics to unique MQTT topics. *Note: the `--publish` flag will generate new topics in your broker for each Sparkplug metric published!*
+The flag `--mqtt` contains the MQTT broker URL (e.g. [Mosquitto](https://github.com/eclipse/mosquitto)) to connect to and listen for Sparkplug B messages.
+When providing a MQTT url, it should start with "ws", "wss", or "mqtt".

+Enable the flag `--publish` with another broker URL (could be the same one!) to publish all metrics to unique MQTT topics.

+*Note: the `--publish` flag will generate new topics in your broker for each Sparkplug metric published!*
-When passing a MQTT url, it should start with one of "tcp", "ssl", or "ws".

 ### Example Usage
 ```bash